adamkpickering/site-generator-v2/README.md

 ## To Do

-- format each index.html with a shell command
 - generate a site map (I'm thinking it should look similar to the output of `tree`)
 - improve the CSS
 - incorporate script that scans for broken links